Alaricus/wattos/README.md

 I thought that adding several languages (well, fonts really) for Aurebesh, Mandalorian, and that one language from Dark Forces, in addition to English, would make the site enticing to more customers.

+The 'Purchase' button will display a congratulations modal and redirect to the front page, where the purchased ship will be grayed out and moved to the bottom of the list.
+The page will remail accessible,but the button will now be grayed out with its text changed to 'Sold out.'
+In order to get the ships back in stock, just reload the page: all these changes are per session.

-The site is also mobile-friendly, and should be accessible.
+The site is also mobile-friendly, and _should_ be accessible to people with disabilities.

 All of the assets (images, favicon, 3D models, and fonts) are stolen from the Internet because I don't know how to create art.